Self-Supervised Learning with a Multi-Task Latent Space Objective: Related Work

-\paragraph{Data Augmentations and Spatial Views in SSL.} Data augmentations are central in Siamese SSL because they define the proxy task.
-Cropping is particularly powerful, as it promotes spatial correspondence across views and is responsible for most of the accuracy gains~\citep{grill2020byol,moutakanni2024noaugs,morningstar2024augsvsalgos}.
-The multi-crop strategy introduced in SwAV~\citep{caron2020swav} and adopted in DINO~\citep{caron2021dino} enriches supervision with local views, but poses challenges for predictor-based methods.
+\paragraph{Data Augmentations in SSL.} Data augmentations are central in Siamese SSL because they define the proxy task.
+Cropping is particularly powerful, as it promotes spatial correspondence across views and is responsible for most of the accuracy gains~\cite{grill2020byol,moutakanni2024noaugs,morningstar2024augsvsalgos}.
+The multi-crop strategy introduced in SwAV~\cite{caron2020swav} and adopted in DINO~\cite{caron2021dino} enriches supervision with local views, but poses challenges for self-predictive methods, which we address directly.

-Several other approaches explicitly leveraged local features~\citep{xie2021detco,xiao2021resim,wang2021densecl,lebailly2023globloc}: they imposed region- or pixel-level consistency through additional losses or dense contrastive objectives.
+Several other approaches explicitly leveraged local features~\cite{xie2021detco,xiao2021resim,wang2021densecl,lebailly2023globloc}: they imposed region- or pixel-level consistency through additional losses or dense contrastive objectives.
 In contrast, our method follows SwAV and operates solely on final representations, introducing global-local consistency through augmentations rather than multi-level or dense supervision.

-In parallel, cutout-style perturbations, including random erasing, mixup, CutMix, and object-centric cropping, have been widely used to regularize supervised and self-supervised learning~\citep{zhong2020random,zhang2017mixup,yun2019cutmix,mishra2021object}.
-In this work, we focus specifically on cutout as a form of within-image occlusion that isolates spatial masking effects without mixing images or labels, making it a simple building block for our method.
+In parallel, cutout-style perturbations, including random erasing, mixup, CutMix, and object-centric cropping, have been widely used to regularize supervised and self-supervised learning~\cite{zhong2020random,zhang2017mixup,yun2019cutmix,mishra2021object}.
+In this work, we focus specifically on cutout as a form of within-image occlusion that isolates spatial masking effects without mixing images or labels, making it a simple building block.

 Recent latent-space masked prediction frameworks such as I-JEPA~\cite{assran2023ijepa} and CAPI~\cite{darcet2025CAPI} have shown that spatial prediction can yield strong semantic representations.
 Our asymmetric cutout shares this spirit but differs in a key respect: rather than predicting specific masked patch representations, we predict a single global embedding, which we show is sufficient to learn useful features while remaining backbone-agnostic.